Mibrahim9400/pinterest-data-pipeline262/README.md

 ```
 bin/kafka-get-offsets.sh --bootstrap-server localhost:9092 --topic demo-get-offsets
 ```

+### 2. **Batch Processing Initialization**
+- Once the data is published to Kafka topics, it marks the beginning of the batch processing workflow.

 ### 3. **Data Cleaning in Databricks**
 - The ingested data from Kafka is consumed and cleaned in **Databricks**, ensuring data consistency and quality.